MorningLightMountain713/FluxVault/README.md

 A simple agent setup would look like this: (see Agent section for more detailed explanation)

 ```
-fluxvault agent --daemonize --whitelist-addresses <your home ip> --manage-files secret_password.txt
+fluxvault agent --whitelist-addresses <your home ip> --manage-files secret_password.txt
 ```

-This will run the `agent` in the background, listening on port 8888, allowing the `keeper` access from your home ip address only.
+This will run the `agent`, listening on port 8888, allowing the `keeper` access from your home ip address only.
 Once the `keeper` connects, the file `secret_password.txt` will end up in the agents working dir (`/tmp` by default)

 It's then up to your application to make use of the `secret_password.txt` file.